 To The Fruitful Field, Lucas brings skills and experiences useful for defining and articulating organizational purposes; deciphering organizational priorities, given organizational missions and values; and matching organizational activities to organizational goals in an attempt to maximize organizational impact, particularly within the areas of health and wellness and health disparities.

-Flavio Sloat is one of the founding members and currently the Executive Director of The Fruitful Field.
-His role is to develop The Fruitful Field through growing edible plants, encouraging education, valuing creation care, and helping volunteers fulfill their gardening passion.
+Flavio Sloat is one of the founding members of The Fruitful Field.
+He was Executive Director for the 1st ten years of the garden’s growth.
+His role was to develop The Fruitful Field through growing edible plants, encouraging education, valuing creation care, and helping volunteers fulfill their gardening passion.
 Though a lifelong urban dweller, growing things has deep roots in Flavio’s background.
 His grandfather was a small farmer in Indiana and his early childhood counted many hours helping grandpa with plowing, mucking manure, and baling hay in the hot summer sun.
 His childhood also included twelve years in South America where he learned about ripe mangos, tangerines, and chickens at a friend’s small farm.
 Early on he experienced the value of buying fresh vegetables direct from farmers at the weekly street market in front of his house.
 While in law school Flavio enjoyed the agricultural environment (and amazing Farmers Market) at the University of California at Davis, one of the premiere centers for agriculture in the world.

 To The Fruitful Field Flavio brings a fast learning curve and an ability to network and encourage a world class group of volunteers and interns through a variety of ongoing projects.
 Talk with Flavio long enough and you will hear about his passion for local food, local networks, and sustainability.